ZEROITRAYO/OTP-generator/README.md

 # OTP-generator
-Feel free to eddit the code;
+Feel free to edit the code
-Thank you